PauFont3/stonefish_rl/docs/README_acrobot.md

 # AcrobotEnv — Reinforcement Learning Environment with Stonefish

-This environment implements a Reinforcement Learning scenario to control an `Acrobot` robot using the **Gymnasium** library.
+This environment implements a Reinforcement Learning scenario to control an **Acrobot** robot using the **Gymnasium** library.

-The physics simulation is handled by **Stonefish** (C++), and communication between Python and the simulator is managed by **ZeroMQ**.
+The physics simulation runs in **Stonefish** (C++), and communication between Python and the simulator is managed by **ZeroMQ**.
-The agent’s objective is to learn how to swing the Acrobot so that the tip of its second arm surpasses a given height, starting from an initial rest position.
+The agent’s goal is to learn how to swing the Acrobot so that the tip of its second link exceeds a target height, starting from an initial rest position.

 ---

-### 1. Run the Environment
+## 1. Run the Environment

-The Python scripts already launch the Stonefish simulator with the corresponding scene automatically, so you only need to **activate the Python environment** and run the desired script.
+The Python scripts launch the Stonefish simulator with the corresponding scene automatically.
+You only need to **activate the Python environment** and run the desired script.

 **Activate the virtual environment**
 From the project root: